pikoUsername/TelegramBotApi/README.md

 and any update can broke backward capability
 </h1>

-NOTE: Please dont try use this package
+NOTE: Please, don't try to use this in serious projects

 ## version 0.1.1
 <br>